-т# TIME (SEC) DESCRIPTION ERROR CODE SOLUTION 18 4,5 HUD LED.
+т# TIME (SEC) DESCRIPTION ERROR CODE SOLUTION 18 4.5 HUD LED.
 This test measures the amount of electrical current consumed by the red LED in the Head-Up Display (HUD), when activated.
 11=Current too low 12=Current too high 1) Standard Response; 2) If test failure persists, or if no faint "click" sound from the main electronics module can be heard at the start of this test, contact an authorized Poseidon Service Center for repair.
-19 4,5 HUD LED.
+19 4.5 HUD LED.
 This test measures the amount of electrical current consumed by the green LED in the Head-Up Display (HUD), when activated.
 11=Current too low 12=Current too high 1) Standard Response; 2) If test failure persists, or the Battery LED does not turn on during this test, contact an authorized Poseidon Service Center for repair.
-20 4,5 Buddy-Light LED.
+20 4.5 Buddy-Light LED.
 This test measures the amount of electrical current consumed by the red LED in the battery (Buddy-Light), when activated.
 11=Current too low 12=Current too high 1) Standard Response; 2) If test failure persists, or the Battery LED does not turn on during this test, contact an authorized Poseidon Service Center for repair.
-22 4,5 HUD Vibrator.
+22 4.5 HUD Vibrator.
 This test measures the amount of electrical current consumed by the vibrator motor in the Head-Up Display (HUD), when activated.
 11=Current too low 12=Current too high 1) Standard Response; 2) If test failure persists, or the HUD does not vibrate during this test, contact an authorized Poseidon Service Center for repair.
 23 120 Intro Test.
 Mouthpiece Closed-Circuit Position.
-This test requires that the mouthpiece be in the Closed-Circuit (CC) position in order to pass.
-During this test, if the system does not detect the CC position, the red LED and the vibrator on the Head-Up DIsplay (HUD) will pulse continuously to signal the diver to adjust the mouthpiece position.
+This test requires that the mouthpiece is set in Closed-Circuit (CC) position in order to pass.
 0=Timeout 1) Ensure that the moutpiece is fully in the CC position (sometimes requires firm pressing on the mouthpiece lever); 2) Ensure that the HUD is properly positioned on the top of the mouthpiece, and that the exhaust cover is holding it tightly in place; 3) If test failure persists, contact an authorized Poseidon Service Center for repair.
 24 9 Metabolic O2 Solenoid #1.
 This test measures the amount of electrical current consumed by the first metabolic solenoid valve, when activated.
 It does not check that the solenoid actually opens and closes (verified during the Positive Pressure Loop Test, t49).
+The test is only applicable for E-modules with dual metabolic O2 solenoid.
 11=Current too low 12=Current too high 87=Voltage too low 88= Voltage too high 1) Standard Response; 2) If test failure persists, or the HUD LED does not turn on during this test, contact an authorized Poseidon Service Center for repair.
-25 9 Metabolic O_2 Solenoid #2.
+25 9 Metabolic O 2 Solenoid #2.
 This test measures the amount of electrical current consumed by the second metabolic solenoid valve, when activated.
 It does not check that the solenoid actually opens and closes (verified during the Positive Pressure Loop Test, t49).
 11=Current too low 12=Current too high 87=Voltage too low 88= Voltage too high 1) Standard Response; 2) If test failure persists, or if no faint "click" sound from the main electronics module can be heard at the start of this test, contact an authorized Poseidon Service Center for repair.